Moving or leaving accounts

 At any time you want, you can go to Settings > Export and download a CSV file for your current followed accounts, your currently created lists, your currently blocked accounts, your currently muted accounts, and your currently blocked domains.
 Your following, blocking, muting, and domain-blocking lists can be imported at Settings > Import, where they can either be merged or overwritten.

-Requesting an archive of your toots and media can be done once every 7 days, and can be downloaded in ActivityPub JSON format.
-Mastodon currently does not support importing toots or media due to technical limitations, but your archive can be viewed by any software that understands how to parse ActivityPub documents.
+Requesting an archive of your posts and media can be done once every 7 days, and can be downloaded in ActivityPub JSON format.
+Mastodon currently does not support importing posts or media due to technical limitations, but your archive can be viewed by any software that understands how to parse ActivityPub documents.

 From the bottom of Settings > Account, you can find options related to account redirection or migration.